 Today, enterprises are looking for innovative ways to digitally transform their businesses - a crucial step forward to remain competitive and enhance profitability.
-There are key technology enablers that support an enterprise’s digital transformation efforts, including smart analytics.
+There are key technology enablers that support an enterprise’s digital transformation efforts, including analytics.
 Real-time insights and data in motion via analytics helps organizations to gain the business intelligence they need for digital transformation.
 From a business perspective, the potential benefits it can offer an organization are many - you can use location and contextual data to create better customer experiences; create radically new data-based products for your business; make more informed decisions in complex scenarios; carry out effective monitoring and analysis; detect even the smallest change and trigger immediate action; and extend your solutions to analyze the past, present, and the future.

-While these benefits are applicable to most organizations across diverse industries, a key advantage of smart analytics is that it can be customized to create solutions to meet the specific requirements of a particular industry.
+While these benefits are applicable to most organizations across diverse industries, a key advantage of analytics is that it can be customized to create solutions to meet the specific requirements of a particular industry.

 This white paper will focus on the business benefits extended to the banking & finance industry and discuss some common use cases within this domain.